isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/entry-guide.md

 ### 2. Departure for Singapore

-All travellers with travel history to higher risk countries/regions taking a flight or ferry to Singapore, must present a valid negative PDT report during pre-boarding checks, otherwise they may be denied boarding (see page [here](/sc-pr/shn-and-swab-summary) to check if a PDT is required).
+All travellers with travel history to any <a href="/sc-pr/shn-and-swab-summary">Category (III) and (IV) countries/regions</a> in the past 21 days before departing for Singapore, must present a valid negative PDT report during pre-boarding checks, otherwise they may be denied boarding.

 ### 3. Arrival in Singapore